yuuuuki15/Inception-of-Things/p1/tutorial_en.md

    $ curl -sfL https://get.k3s.io | sh -s - --write-kubeconfig-mode 644
    ```

+6. You can also enable shell auto completion by following these [steps](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#enable-shell-autocompletion).

 ## 3. Final Configuration

 You can add Kubernetes installation steps to the Vagrantfile using `config.vm.provision`.